MacroEconometrician/Elizabeth-Saint-Wonder/README.md

 Hello, Welcome to my Econometrics portfolio.
-This code repository contains examples of codes I have written for educational and project-based purposes.
-I am happy to collaborate.
-Email me at: saintwondertemilolu@gmail.com
+This code repository serves as a central portfolio of my applied econometrics, Machine Learning, and deep learning economic projects targetted at distilling complex economic data for insightful decision-making.
+Projects:
+Econometrics Fundamentals: A python code, explaining the concepts of the GUASS MARKOV assumptions Link Here: